The Difference Between Inexpensive and Expensive E-Bikes

 The first thing to consider is the frame.
 The frame is the heart of the e-bike, and it's what supports the rider.
 A cheap bike is likely to have a lower-quality frame with poor welds and poor craftsmanship.
 A more expensive bike will have a better-quality frame with smooth welding and precise machining process.

 The next thing to consider is the components.
 The components are the parts that make the bike move, including the pedals, chain, gears, and brakes.
-A cheap bike is likely to have lower-quality components that are more likely to break or wear out over time.
+An inexpensive bike is likely to have lower-quality components that are more likely to break or wear out over time.
 A more expensive e-bike will have higher-quality components that are less likely to break or wear out over time.

 Finally, consider the features.
-A cheap e-bike is likely to have fewer features, such as suspension or a water bottle holder.
+An inexpensive e-bike is likely to have fewer features, such as suspension or a water bottle holder.
 A more expensive bike is likely to have more features, such as suspension or a water bottle holder.